GAPinDNNs/gapindnns.github.io/collections/_members/Philipp_Misof.md

 that is governed by the **neural tangent kernel**.
 Owing to my physics background, my work is influenced by symmetry-centered approaches typically found in mathematical physics and quantum field theory.
-Possible applications in condensed matter physics and autonomous driving are also part of my interests.
+Possible applications in condensed matter physics and bioinformatics are also part of my interests.
 My research is supported by the *Wallenberg AI, Autonomous Systems and Software Program (WASP)*.

+### Internship at *Genentech*

+Currently, I'm complementing my education with a 10-months internship at [**Genentech**](https://www.gene.com/) (Roche) in Switzerland under the supervision of [Pan Kessel](https://www.gene.com/scientists/our-scientists/pan-kessel).
+In this project, I am investigating new ways for generative protein design.

 ### Education